Watchful is Moving HTPASSWD credentials out of your URL

-However, this did not allow uptime monitoring of protected sites.
-As a result, we baked in support for collecting the basic authentication credentials specifically for improved uptime monitoring and redesigned our Site Add/Edit screen to accommodate these new fields.
+However, this approach had a limitation—it didn’t allow for uptime monitoring of protected sites.
+To address this issue, we integrated support for collecting the basic authentication credentials specifically to enhance uptime monitoring.
+Additionally, we made significant changes to our Site Add/Edit screen to accommodate these newly added fields.

-We have now expanded the use of these new fields to include connecting to and managing private sites.
-In other words, the basic authentication credentials can be completely removed from the site/administrator url fields and moved to the dedicated htpasswd username/fields.
+Now, we’ve expanded the functionality of these new fields to encompass the connection and management of private sites.
+In other words, it’s possible to entirely remove the basic authentication credentials from the site/administrator URL fields and instead place them in the dedicated htpasswd username/fields.

 Embedding the credentials in the URL will continue to work for connecting to private sites, but the dedicated htpasswd fields also give uptime monitoring support.
 As such, we’ve updated our official documentation to reflect the recommended way to manage private sites in Watchful.